WSU-RAS/ras-object-detection/README.md

 Now build OpenCV 2 for Python 3 ([src](https://www.pyimagesearch.com/2016/10/24/ubuntu-16-04-how-to-install-opencv/)).
 Note you'll need roughly 12 GiB of disk space for this.
 If you don't have that, then rsync a bunch of your files off the Jetson, delete them, and then copy them back after you do the `make install`.
+Also, make sure you run `sudo ~/jetson_clocks.sh` once (it toggles) before doing this so it'll compile faster.

     sudo apt-get install libavcodec-dev libavformat-dev libswscale-dev libv4l-dev \
         libxvidcore-dev libx264-dev libgtk-3-dev libatlas-base-dev gfortran python3-dev